-The Expanding Earth theory is an interesting idea especially with the stunning visual ‘evidence’ – The Earths continents also appear to fit perfectly together on a smaller planet, to form a 'supercontinent' that would be the Earths surface.
+The Earth's continents also appear to fit together on a much smaller planet (65% of present diameter), to form a 'supercontinent' that would be the whole Earth's surface.

 Supercontinent names: Ur (Vaalbara), Kenorland, Protopangea-Paleopangea, Columbia (Nuna), Rodinia, Pannotia, Pangaea.